minhajuddin/blog.minhajuddin.com/source/_posts/elixir-process-timeout-pitfall.md

 This is a completely made up example but it should show you that running in parallel with timeouts is not just a `Task.await` away.

+I have coded an example app with proper timeout handling and parallel processing at https://github.com/minhajuddin/parallel_elixir_workers
+Check it out.